Keylla Hernández

-Keylla Ivonne Hernández Ramos (May 10, 1973, Mayagüez, Puerto Rico – December 31, 2018, San Juan, Puerto Rico), better known as Keylla Hernández, was a Puerto Rican television reporter.
-She worked for WAPA-TV.
-She was the co-anchor of the station's morning news show, Noticentro al Amanecer.
+Keylla Ivonne Hernández Ramos (May 10, 1973 – December 31, 2018) better known as Keylla Hernández, was a Puerto Rican television reporter.
+She worked for WAPA-TV and was the co-anchor of the station's morning news show, Noticentro al Amanecer.

 Personal

+Hernández was born on May 10, 1973 in Mayagüez, Puerto Rico.
 Hernández had a husband, Robin, and two sons.

 She graduated in journalism from the Universidad del Sagrado Corazón in 1995.

 During her cancer battle, Hernández befriended Puerto Rican Independence Party's politician and governor candidate Juan Dalmau and his family; one of Dalmau's sons also had cancer.

+She was married to husband Robin and had two sons.

 Acting

 Hernandez participated, during 2017, in a theatrical play named "Titantos", alongside Marilyn Pupo, among others.

 Disease

 During 2015, Hernández went to a doctor's checkup following a chest injury; x-rays and further testing revealed she had lung cancer.
 Hernández made a public announcement concerning her diagnosis during a live broadcast.

 At first she showed some improvements and she briefly returned to co-anchor Noticentro al Amanecer, but was re-diagnosed during the summer of 2018, this time with liver cancer.
 She flew to Tampa, Florida, for monthly treatments and further testing at the H. Lee Moffitt Cancer Center & Research Institute.